-We found a man with a taxi, who did us a round trip from Los Mochis town centre to the train station for MXN$200 (you could probably knock MXN$20-$40 off that if – by that point – you could be bothered to bargain.
-I couldn’t.
-Plus, the taxi driver was very helpful!).
+To get there, we found a super-helpful man with a taxi, who did us a round trip from Los Mochis town centre to the train station for MXN$200 (you could probably knock MXN$20-$40 off that if you can be bothered to bargain.
+I couldn’t – it had been a long day!).

-Relieved, we got our taxi to drop us off at Los Mochis 2nd class bus station to hop on a bus to El Fuerte for the 2 hour MXN$50 journey.
+We started our Copper Canyon train journey from El Fuerte.
+You can get there by bus from Los Mochis 2nd class bus station – it’s a 2-hour MXN$50 journey.
 The Copper Canyon train departs from Los Mochis at 6am and from El Fuerte at around 8am, so this option gives you an extra 2 hours in bed!
 Plus, El Fuerte is really pretty.

 Other ways to buy your Copper Canyon railway tickets before you travel

 By phone – here’s the page with the numbers.
-You need to call at least two days before your journey.
-According to the train conductor, and another couple we spoke to, this option works!
+You need to call at least two days before your journey, although the El Chepe website recommends buying tickets up to six months in advance.
+According to the train conductor, and another couple we spoke to, the phone option works!
 If we were to travel again, this is what we would do.

 By internet – not really.
-There’s (currently) no online booking facility on El Chepe’s website (yes, their new website says there is, but … where?).
+There’s (currently) no online booking facility on El Chepe’s website.
 If you want to pay USD$100 extra per reservation, however, there are tour agencies who can help you out.

-By email – as described earlier – don’t bother!
+By email – as described later on in this post – don’t bother!

 What if I haven’t bought my Copper Canyon train ticket in advance?
 Can I blag it?